 Like most holidays in our family, it was made up of tons of food at every meal, lots of time spent on the porch or walking on the beach, and talking around a campfire at the state park.

 Christmas Day was nothing less than perfect; we went to church, had our family dinner, and walked it off later on the beach.
 What was amazing about that Christmas in particular was that it was the first time that I had ever experienced anything close to a white Christmas at the beach It didnt actually snow, but there was enough freezing rain to make a glaze over everything.
 Plus the colder temperatures made it possible for us to finally use the fireplace in the beach house.

 Afterwards, we went (in several vehicles) to the James Island Festival of Lights.
 Its the perfect way to round out the Christmas experience as it looks like a winter wonderland and is full of holiday charm.

 That year was one of the best Id ever spent at the beach, but any time is perfect when its spent with family and friends on Edisto.

 If you want to celebrate Christmas on Edisto Beach this year there is still time to book a rental property (or camp site).
 Plus, rates are at their lowest this time of year.
-Most of the local stores will be open, including the Bi-lo, but everything is closed on Christmas day.
+Most of the local stores will be open, including the grocery, but everything is closed on Christmas day.